More serious than a bridge builder game, less scary than a CAD app.

 βInteresting, easy-to-use tool for simplified analysis / estimates.
 Congrats for your work!β

 Used Truzme?
 I'd love to hear about it.
-Send me a message or reach out on LinkedIn.
+Send me a message or reach out on LinkedIn β or leave a review on Buy Me a Coffee.

 Truzme is a solo project - no team, no investors, no ads.
 I'm a father, building and maintaining this in the early mornings so it stays free for students and engineers worldwide.